 The default area of your Plum account is the Primary Pocket.
 Any money you deposit from your linked bank account will land here as e-money (electronic money).
 E-money is stored in a digital wallet, and unlike money saved in a traditional bank account, it can’t be lent from one person to another.

-Your Primary Pocket is operated and maintained by our e-money provider, PayrNet, which is obliged to protect your money through the regulatory ”safeguarding rules”.
-They do this by placing it into a separate, segregated bank account, where it is pooled with money belonging to other Plum and PayrNet customers.
+Your Primary Pocket is operated and maintained by our EMI provider(s), which is obliged to protect your money through the regulatory ”safeguarding rules”.
+They do this by placing it into a separate, segregated bank account, where it is pooled with money belonging to other Plum and the EMI provider's customers.
 Needless to say, your money is at all times prevented from being used for Plum’s own account!

-These safeguarding accounts are protected by law, so other creditors of a failed e-money institution (such as PayrNet) can’t make a claim against them.
-In practice, this means if PayrNet were to fail, it should have enough money in its safeguarding account to pay all customers the money they are owed.
+These safeguarding accounts are protected by law, so other creditors of a failed e-money institution can’t make a claim against them.
+In practice, this means if our EMI provider(s) were to fail, it should have enough money in its safeguarding account to pay all customers the money they are owed.
 They are obliged to do so (and we have staff with the appropriate skills, experience and authority to monitor this)!

 Of course, for safeguarding to protect you, the e-money provider must honour their own safeguarding obligations, by ensuring that there is enough money in its safeguarding account to repay all customers.